clueboard/milc/README.md

 * Easy method for printing to stdout with ANSI colors
 * Labeling log output with colored emoji to easily distinguish message types
 * Thread safety
+* More than 60 built-in [spinners](https://github.com/manrajgrover/py-spinners) with the ability to add your own

 # Breaking Changes